The most important part of any fountain is the pump.

 4. COSSCCI Solar Fountain Water Pump

-While this COSSCCI is solar powered, it works a little differently than what we’ve seen so far.
+While this COSSCCI is solar-powered, it works a little differently than what we’ve seen so far.
 The solar panel is separate and not connected to the nozzle.
 The major benefit to this is you can easily position the panel in an area with adequate sunlight, even when the water is in the shade.

-The cord length between the solar panel and the nozzle is 9.5 feet which gives you a good amount of length to work with when positioning the panel.
+The cord length between the solar panel and the nozzle is 9.5 feet which give you a good amount of length to work with when positioning the panel.
 The height of the water depends on the strength of the sunlight.
 It can hit about 27 inches in optimal conditions.

 There are four sprinkler heads included creating different spray patterns which makes this a great choice for any outdoor water decoration.
 Because the nozzle is so small, it’s much less inconspicuous than those with the panel attached.